faulkt/OTelD1Workshops/OpenTelemetry-Retail-standalone.md

 ### 3.)
 Sending the traces to Dynatrace

 Once you have completed the first two steps, the last step is to generate traces by interacting with your application.
-The OneAgent or configured exporter will automatically send the traces back to Dynatrace to aggregation and analysis.
+The OneAgent or configured exporter will automatically send the traces back to Dynatrace for aggregation and analysis.
 There are some additional configurations you can set in the Dynatrace UI, which will be covered later in this lab.

 <!-- ------------------------ -->

 ## Retail Application Architecture

 Before we begin, let's review the architecture of the Retail Application.
-There are two main components we'll need to know about: the Retail Application and the Currency Service.
+There are two main components we need to be familiar with: the Retail Application and the Currency Service.

 ![App-Architecture](assets/app-architecture.png)

+The Retail application is a simple Django app written in Python.
+It simulates a basic ecommerce website with various products that can be added to a cart and purchased.
+Our cart UI has a button labeled "Convert Currency" that can be used to convert the cart total from USD to EUR.
+Everytime the cart page is accessed, the Retail application makes an HTTP request to the Currency Service to convert the cart total from USD to EUR.
+When the button in the UI is clicked, a browser popup with the conversion total appears.
+The popup will display "-1" if an error has occurred.

+The Currency service is a Node.js application written using the Express framework.
+It takes requests with a USD currency total and returns the appropriate EUR conversion.

 <!-- ------------------------ -->